The Ultraproducts of Quasirandom Groups: Quasirandom Finite Simple Groups have Nice Covering Properties

 \subsection{Alternating groups}

 \begin{prop} Let $G$ be a quasisimple group over an alternating group.
-Then for any $m<\infty$, $G$ has symmetric covering property $(8,m)$ if $G$ is $D$-quasirandom for $D$ large enough. \end{prop} \begin{proof} If $G$ is $D$-quasirandom for some large $D$, then the alternating group it covers must be $A_n$ for some large $n$.
-Then by Theorem~\ref{alter}, $A_n$ has covering property $(4,m)$.
-Now when $n>7$, $A_n$ will have a Schur multiplier of 2.
-So $G$ has covering property $(8,m)$. \end{proof}
+Then for any $m<\infty$, $G$ has the symmetric covering property $(20,m)$ if $G$ is $D$-quasirandom for large enough $D$. \end{prop} \begin{proof} If $G$ is $D$-quasirandom for some large $D$, then the alternating group it covers must be $\mathrm{A}_n$ for some large $n$.
+Then Proposition~\ref{alter} implies that $\mathrm{A}_n$ has the covering property $(4,m)$.
+Now when $n>7$, $\mathrm{A}_n$ will have a Schur multiplier of 2.
+So $G$ has the covering property $(20,m)$. \end{proof}